 Wouldn't this Nativity under glass be a beautiful focal point on a mantel or shelf?
 I love this project, with great instructions found at The Lettered Cottage.

-Download the Nativity images from makingfriends.com to make this cute little Nativity scene.
-Easy enough for the little kids to do and they'll love to hear the Christmas story also.
+Nativity puppets are easy enough for the little kids to do and they'll love to hear, and act, the Christmas story also.

 Everything you need to make a cute Nativity scene.
 Find the directions at lil blue boo.

 A very nice Nativity project for a family or for a church or school class.
-Instructions for this project are found on the Scrapbook Scrapbook site.
+Instructions for this project are found on the Kate Hadfield Designs site.

 There is real beauty in simplicity, and this little craft project proves it.
 You can make this easy Nativity project by following the instructions at Serving Pink Lemonade.

-You can find this clay pot nativity family scene and the directions at Latter-day Homeschooling.
+You can find this clay pot Nativity family scene and the directions at A Girl and a Glue Gun.

 Keep a little reminder of the real reason for Christmas in your kitchen.
-The directions for this cute project is brought to you by Bargain Mom.
+The directions for this cute project are brought to you by Bargain Mom.

+This project is actually done with fabric and fabric markers, but I can imagine it could be made using poster board also.
 You can just print off the Nativity people, animals and stable.
-Then the kids can color and arrange their own nativity scene.
+Then the kids can color and arrange their own Nativity scene.
 A great project for the kids.
-Go to Kim Mitzo Thompson for the printables and instructions.
+Go to Pretty Prudent for the printables and instructions.

 Although this is another toilet roll project, I think it is different enough to be included here.
 This is a really cute little set that I'm sure the kids will enjoy making.
 Find the instructions at happy hooligans.